mikelevins/mikelevins.github.io/_posts/2020-12-18-repl-driven.md

 just because you changed a definition.
 That's silly; adding and changing definitions is most of what you do!
-If your development environment is going to support interactive development, then it had better know how to keep your program running after you change some definitions.
+If your development environment is going to support interactive development, then it had better know how to keep your program running when you change some definitions.

 Old-fashioned Lisp and Smalltalk system know how to do that.
-A few other kinds of systems, mostly older ones, do, too.
+There are also a few other kinds of systems, mostly older ones, that know how to do it.

 These are not eccentric new ideas out of left field.
-They're well-thought-out system facilities that have been provided by mature development environments for decades.
-They controbute materially to productivity in interactive development.
+They've been around for half a century.
+They contribute materially to productivity in interactive development.

 They're what sets **repl-driven development** apart from mere development with a repl.

-Not every programmer prefers that kind of development.
-Some progammers prefer to think of development as a more formal process of designing, planning, making blueprints, and assembling parts on a workbench.
+Now, not every programmer prefers that kind of development.
+Some programmers prefer to think of development as a process of designing, planning, making blueprints, and assembling parts on a workbench.
 There's nothing wrong with that.
 Indeed, a multibillion-dollar international industry has been built upon it.

-But if you prefer interactive development, if it's more natural to you, then it can make you enormously more productive, not to mention happier.
+But if you prefer interactive development, if it's more natural to you, then it can make you enormously more productive, not to mention happier in your work.

-Interactive development with a proper repl-driven environment is fairly rare nowadays.
-As a consequence, there are a lot of programmers out there who've never even heard of it, who have no idea what tools are possible.
-My intuition is that some fraction of those programmers would prefer well-supported interactive programming, and would benefit from it, if they just knew it was possible.
+Interactive development with a proper repl-driven environment is the exception.
+Most programming is done in other ways.

+As a consequence, there are a lot of programmers out there who've never even heard of it, who have no idea that it exists.
+My intuition is that some fraction of those programmers would prefer well-supported interactive programming, and would benefit from it, if they just knew what it was.

-Maybe if enough programmers are exposed to that style of programming then we'll once again begin to see new development environments that embrace it.
+Maybe if enough programmers are exposed to that style of programming then we'll begin to see new tools that embrace it.